 Relativistic Kinetic Kill System (RKKS)

 RKKS (pronounced rocks) are a relativistic weapons system consisting of an unmanned launch vehicle and dense projectiles.
 Used in interstellar warfare for extreme planetary bombardment.
-Used a number of times during the Second Consolidation War, by the Geminga Orthodoxy, and during the Oracle War.
-The use of RKKS systems is outlawed in the Sephirotic Empires and many other metaempires, but still sees occasional illegal use in conflicts on occasion.
+Used a number of times during the Second Consolidation War by the Geminga Orthodoxy, in the Version War and during the Oracle War.
+Worlds that were targeted include Conver Ky and Galrecon, among many others.

 |The world of Fiori is attacked by relativistic kinetic missiles in the Oracle War conflict|